MicrosoftTranslator/Local-Feature-Android/Readme.md

 ## Local Feature

 **Translator Local Feature** works on the most recent version of the [Microsoft Translator Android App](https://play.google.com/store/apps/details?id=com.microsoft.translator).
 It allows developers to add translation capabilities to their apps, utilizing the Translator app already installed on a user device.
 If the user has language packs downloaded, the translations will also be done offline.

+Note: The Local feature is in Preview mode.
+Please do not use it for any production purposes.

 ## API Usage